Yearly PGA Tour Scoring Leaders (Byron Nelson Award)

 1980 — Lee Trevino, 69.73

-(Note that the PGA of America also presents an award for PGA Tour low scoring average called the Vardon Trophy.
+(Note that until discontinuing it after the 2022 presentation, the PGA of America also gave out an award for PGA Tour low scoring average called the Vardon Trophy.
 That award dates to a time period when the PGA of America ran the tour.)

 Using Adjusted Scoring Average